cozuya/secret-hitler/README.md

 ## Statistics

 Production has a limited set of data on the /stats page, check network traffic for the XHR for that if interested.
-If you'd like to do more detailed data analysis, please contact the maintainer for a dump of the (anonymized) profile and replay data.
+If you'd like to do more detailed data analysis, please contact the maintainers for a dump of the (anonymized) profile and replay data.

 ## License and Attribution